How hot is too hot to walk your dog

 “They can also provide shade in the garden and an area of soil they can dig and lie in."

-For a bit of inspiration, we've filmed some great garden hacks to keep your pet cool and happy with pet and garden expert Jean Vernon.
+For inspiration, we've filmed some great garden hacks to keep your pet cool and happy with pet and garden expert Jean Vernon.

-"Most importantly, owners should be mindful of only taking their dogs out very early or late in the day," says Dr Muncaster.
+"Most importantly, owners should be mindful and only take their dogs out very early or late in the day," says Dr Muncaster.

 Luckily, eight out of 10 of you already do this.